morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 # Set Up Our Variables ----------------------------------------------------

-## first we're setting a few variables we're going to use ##
+# First, we're setting a few variables to hold info we will need
-  # one with all sample names, by scanning our "samples" file we made earlier
+# Let's make one with all sample names, by scanning our "samples" file we made earlier.

 samples <- scan("samples.txt", what="character")

 # one holding the file names of all the forward reads
 forward_reads <- paste0(samples, "_sub_R1_trimmed.fq.gz")

-  # and one with the reverse
+# and one with the reverse reads
 reverse_reads <- paste0(samples, "_sub_R2_trimmed.fq.gz")

-  # and variables holding file names for the forward and reverse
-  # filtered reads we're going to generate below
+# and variables holding file names for the forward and reverse filtered reads we're going to generate below
 filtered_forward_reads <- paste0(samples, "_sub_R1_filtered.fq.gz")
 filtered_reverse_reads <- paste0(samples, "_sub_R2_filtered.fq.gz")
 ```